Dr. William Benjamin Martz, Jr.:

-Professor Scales was very active in her law practice during the summer and attended a legal conference in Savanna, GA.
+Professor Scales was very active in her law practice during Summer 2017 and attended a legal conference in Savanna, GA.
 She also wrote recommendation letters for students who were applying for law school.

-In Fall 2017 she will plan a comprehensive research paper for her Employment Law course.
-This will be the last semester that the Employment Law course is offered at Shepherd University.
-Professor Scales is excited about teaching this class with only two students because it will allow more flexibility and can be tailored to meet the needs of the students.
-In addition, she will attend a law conference in Morgantown, WV in the Fall.
+In Fall 2017 she planned a comprehensive research paper for her Employment Law course.
+This was the last semester that the Employment Law course was offered at Shepherd University.
+Professor Scales was excited about teaching this class with only two students because it allowed more flexibility and could be tailored to meet the needs of the students.
+In addition, she attended a law conference in Morgantown, WV in the Fall.